rawrat/priveos-client/README.md

 # PrivEOS-Client
-Priveos javascript client library to integrate the priveos node system into your application.
+Priveos javascript client library to integrate the Priveos Private Data Access Layer into your application.
+For more information see [https://www.slant.li/priveos/](https://www.slant.li/priveos/).

 ## Installation